paulbastian/eudi-doc-architecture-and-reference-framework/docs/arf.md

 section and illustrated in Figure 2, comply with the specifications established by [Article 5a](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e1347-1-1), paragraph 5, of the regulation.

--   **The Wallet Provider Interface (WPI)** is used by the Wallet Instance to communicate with the Wallet Provider to issue the Wallet Trust Evidence and the Wallet Instance Attestation, as well as provide support to the user and collect metrics for accounting purposes.

--   **The User Interface (UI)** is the point of interaction and communication between the User and the Wallet Instance.

 -   **The Presentation Interface (PI)** empowers Relying Parties to securely request and receive the PID and various attestations (such as QEAAs, PuB-EAAs and EAAs) from EUDI Wallets, accommodating both